DeSales’ students are immersed in character, forged in experience, and prepared for success.

 Employer and Student ExpectationsExpectations of employers

-Employing organizations (which includes Third Party Recruiters) that recruit DeSales University students are expected to follow the Principles for Ethical Professional Practice established by the National Association of Colleges and Employers
+Employing organizations (which includes Third Party Recruiters) that recruit DeSales University students have certain expectations.
+They are expected to follow the Principles for Ethical Professional Practice established by the National Association of Colleges and Employers

 Expectations of students